nathand8/layout-quickcheck/README.md

 | `FAILURE_COUNT` | Stop testing after this many failures. | N/A | `10` |
 | `TEST_COUNT` | Stop testing after this many total tests. | N/A | `1000` |

-`TEST_COUNT` and `FAILURE_COUNT` are optional.
-If neither is specified the script will run forever.
-If both are specified, the first one reached will stop the script.
+`TEST_COUNT` and `FAILURE_COUNT` are optional
+- If neither is specified the script will run forever
+- If both are specified, the first one reached will stop the script